top of page

 Character's Ethnicity: Any

-Prisoner at Cook County Jail.
+June is the toughest prisoner at Cook County Jail.
 After her husband accuses her of cheating with the milkman, he mysteriously runs into her knife... ten times.

 Hunyak